theorem-stack/agent-armada/README.md

 - [FastAPI Documentation](https://fastapi.tiangolo.com/) - learn about FastAPI features and API.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+Create a local .env file in the project root folder with the following variables:
+- OPEN_AI_API_KEY